ESOUIMods/HarvestMap/README.md

 * filters for each pin type (chests + a pin type for every kind of harvest node)
 * size and color settings for each pin type
 * field of view and distance settings for the compass
-* import your already discovered nodes from Esohead via the chat command /harvest import esohead
+* import your already discovered nodes from Esohead via the chat command /import

-## Nodes are not included ##

-There will be absolutely no harvest nodes after installing this addon.
-There was a site that hosted an Esohead.lua file people could download.
-I never had contact with the person maintaining that site.
-That site was taken down.

 ## Do I still need the Esohead addon? ##

-The Esohead addon needs to be active for /harvest import esohead to work.
-After you imported your old data, you don't need Esohead any more for this addon.
+The Esohead addon needs to be active for /import to work.
+After you imported your old data, you don't need Esohead anymore for this addon.
 It would still be great if you continued to use Esohead and upload you data.

 ## Slash Commands
 ```/harvest reset```